 Canada joined the Commonwealth in 1931 and has played an important role in its evolution, from the days of the British Empire before the Second World War through its transition into the modern Commonwealth of today—a worldwide, multicultural association of sovereign and equal states.
 The Commonwealth includes three inter-governmental organizations:

-CIDA is an engaged and committed partner in the Commonwealth Secretariat's development work.
-The Commonwealth Fund for Technical Co-operation (CFTC) is the main development arm of the Secretariat, and Canada, through CIDA, is its second largest donor, providing about one quarter of its annual funding.
+Canada is an engaged and committed partner in the Commonwealth Secretariat's development work.
+The Commonwealth Fund for Technical Co-operation (CFTC) is the main development arm of the Secretariat, and Canada is its second largest donor, providing about one quarter of its annual funding.

 Canada is a member of the governing boards of these organizations.

 The Commonwealth Secretariat's goals include strengthening peace and democracy in member countries and improving economic growth to benefit the poor.
-These goals align closely with two of CIDA's priority themes, namely stimulating sustainable economic growth and securing the future of children and youth, and the crosscutting theme of democratic governance.
+These goals align closely with two of Canada's priority themes for international development, namely stimulating sustainable economic growth and securing the future of children and youth, and the crosscutting theme of democratic governance.

 The Secretariat supports member country efforts to secure a future for children and youth by providing technical expertise in vocational education for youth, education and teaching tools for professional development, fostering vibrant youth networks, and promoting youth enterprises.